 Tests simulating aircraft refuel in parking position in the apron at Istanbul Airport were carried out and the characteristics of the aircraft supply vehicles were examined.
 Fuel samples were taken from the lines and aircraft supply vehicles.

-CEO and Chairman of the Executive Board at iGA Airport Operations H. Kadri Samsunlu, stated that the refueling systems and vehicles at the Airport are the largest in the world as well as the most advanced and said: "We continue to share the world's 'first' and 'most' projects that we have carried out at Istanbul Airport.
+Chief Executive Officier of iGA Airport Operations H. Kadri Samsunlu, stated that the refueling systems and vehicles at the Airport are the largest in the world as well as the most advanced and said: "We continue to share the world's 'first' and 'most' projects that we have carried out at Istanbul Airport.
 One of these 'mosts' was our competence in refueling.
 The filters and equipment in the standard fuel supply vehicles protect the airplane from water, particles and excessive pressure, while the supply vehicles at Istanbul Airport continuously control the water particles and pressure via sensors besides filtering and pressure regulation.
 They automatically stop the fuel supply if there is a problem with filtering.
 Even the most advanced airports of the world do not possess these systems, and we will ensure that airlines refuel in the safest and most qualified manner possible."

 İGA Fuel Supply Director